-Dr. Erica Siirila-Woodburn is a postdoctoral fellow in the Energy Geosciences Division at Lawrence Berkeley National Laboratory.
+Dr. Erica Siirila-Woodburn is a Research Scientist in the Energy Geosciences Division at Lawrence Berkeley National Laboratory.
 She received her Ph.D. from the Colorado School of Mines in 2013 and was a postdoctoral researcher at the Polytechnic University of Catalunya before joining LBNL in 2015.
 A hydrogeologist by training, her research takes an interdisciplinary approach to understanding physical, ecological, and geochemical solute transport processes across many spatial scales.
 Her research is focused in the fields of integrated groundwater-surface water hydrology, stochastic approaches and geostatistics, risk analysis, and numerical techniques.

 - Integrated hydrologic modeling of mountainous watersheds as part of the Watershed Function Scientific Focus Area (SFA) and the Interoperable Design of Extreme-scale Application Software (IDEAS)